 - We are required to share any information you provide in relation to Gift Aid with HMRC; it’s a legal obligation.

-We use the web services offered by both ActiveCampaign and Smartsheet for administration functions and to send emails to you.
+- We use the web services offered by both ActiveCampaign and Smartsheet for administration functions and to send emails to you.
 Where both of these providers are concerned, your data may be transferred to the United States and onwards.
-Both Companies subscribe to the EU-US Privacy Shield, which provides appropriate levels of protect.
+Both Companies subscribe to the EU-US Privacy Shield, which provides a level of protection.
 To read more, follow the links below.

 - If you attend an event hosted at one of our locations, we may be required to share your information with emergency services, such as health professionals, should you require emergency care, or with the legal authorities should this become necessary as part of a criminal investigation.

 - We may transfer or allow personal data to be accessed by other AWM organisations, including AWM Inc in America, either at your request, or where we are operating shared services or common functionality to ensure an efficient operation for our charitable activities.
 Where this happens, we have put in place appropriate safeguards in the form of intra-group contracts and where necessary Standard Contract Clauses to ensure the secure and continued fair processing of your personal data.